 Mr. Jerry Gewe - Los Angeles, CA - Treasurer

 Gerald A. (Jerry) Gewe is a cousulting engineer living with his wife in Los Angeles, California.
-Prior to his retirement in 2005, he was the Assistant General Manager for Water of the Los Angeles Department of Water and Power, responsible for the Water System serving the City of Los Angeles.
+Prior to his retirement in 2005, he was the Assistant General Manager for Water of the Los Angeles Department of Water and Power, and was responsible for the Water System serving the City of Los Angeles.

 Jerry's involvement in Kenya began in 1992, when he and his family participated in a short term mission trip to Olooltoto.
 In 1996 he became director of the Eagle Rock Baptist Church Kenya Project, which partners with Kenya Hope, and has directed teams ministering in Kenya every two years until recently.
 He has previously served as chairman of the Board of Kenya Hope, and currently serves as its treasurer.